Frequently Asked Questions

 It is always a good idea to purchase tickets in advance.
 Certain events may increase in price on the day of the event.
 Tickets purchased via our Ticketweb ticket service are the only tickets we accept.

 Can I purchase tickets at the box office and/or over the phone?

 Yes to both.
-We recommend you purchase them online.
-While our website is online 24/7, we are a small operation and our box office staff may not always be able to assist you.
+We recommend you purchase them online from our website.
+While our website is online 24/7, we are a small operation and our in-house staff may not always be able to assist you.